 Kmode Exception Not Handled: When you say that you are one of the millions of users of the Windows Operating System, you might be feeling way too good.
 But, this brings bad news, that is, the Windows Operating system has in it many issues that the users have to face now and then.
-The users are, therefore required to have some basic troubleshooting skills so that they can fix the several issues that they are bound to encounter while using the Windows Operating system.
+The users are, therefore required to have some necessary troubleshooting skills so that they can fix the several issues that they are bound to encounter while using the Windows Operating system.

 - 1 What is the Kmode Exception Not Handled Error?